CIMA Qualification Pathway

 - Progress to Member level

-- Case Management
+- Arbitration Case Management (Accra Rules).

-- Mock Arbitration and Exercises
+Mock Arbitration and Exercises:

-- ACIMArb required
+- ACIMArb required.

 - Certificate of Membership